a trail for a snail

-- Have the children review and list the words they found that rhyme with snail.
+- Help the children review the words they found that rhyme with snail from the activity.

-- Display the target text A Trail for a Snail large enough for children to easily see.
+- Display the A Trail for a Snail target text (see below) large enough for children to see.

 - Read the text to the children, pointing to each word in left to right sequence.

-- Allow the children to shadow read by repeating predictable phrases while you read the text again.
+- Invite the children to repeat predictable phrases while you read the text again.

-- Ask the children which words in the text rhyme with snail.
+- Help the children identify which words in the text rhyme with snail.

-- Remind the children of the words they played with (snail, mail, trail, pail).
+- Remind the children of the words they played with (e.g., snail, trail, whale).

-- Have the children repeat a set of 2 words (e.g. snail, mail)
+- Have the children repeat a set of two words (e.g., snail, mail).